 Joe Moore pens a beautiful collection of Bible-referenced miniatures for percussion quartet.
 Performed by the composer’s own group, Dead Resonance.

-I co-direct the Manhattan School of Music Percussion Ensemble with my partner in all crimes musical, Mike Perdue.
+From 2017-2021, I co-directed the Manhattan School of Music Percussion Ensemble with my partner in all crimes musical, Mike Perdue.